In “Identities are Changeable” Miguel Zenón uses jazz and voices to tell the story of the descendants of the Puerto Rican diaspora in New York City.

 The Concept of “Identities are Changeable“; the Puerto Rican Diaspora

 The idea of “Identities are Changeable” is centered around a question Miguel asked himself: what does it mean to be Puerto Rican in 21st-century New York City?
-This is an interesting question and I think it’s not much different the questions of what does it mean to be a Mexican in Los Angeles or Houston, or a Cuban in Miami?
+This is an interesting question and I think it’s not much different from the question of what does it mean to be a Mexican in Los Angeles or Houston, or a Cuban in Miami?

 Miguel Zenón’s press release from Braithwaite & Katz describes the creative process for this album.
 The approach was “a series of interviews with seven New Yorkers of Puerto Rican descent.
 Then, he identified key excerpts from the interviews and grouped them in six thematically related clusters.
 These are: national identity, home, blackness, language, the next generation, and music.
 Finally, as he began writing instrumental music to support the voices, those clusters became six fully elaborated musical movements.”

 For “Identities are Changeable” Miguel Zenón (composer/alto sax) used his long-time cohesive quartet of Luis Perdomo (piano), Hans Glawischnig (bass), and Henry Cole (drums).
-Additionally, he also used what he calls the “Identities” Big Band of five saxophones, four trumpets, and three trombones to add a full sound to music.
+Additionally, he also used what he calls the “Identities” Big Band of five saxophones, four trumpets, and three trombones to add a full sound to the music.

 “Zenón explains ‘all of the compositions explore the idea of multiple rhythmic structures coexisting with each other (e.g., 5 against 7, 3 against 2, 5 against 3).‘ Drummer Henry Cole has his hands (and feet) full holding down the simultaneous time streams.
 The same goes for Zenón when he conducts the band “live”.